By: Marilyn L. Davis

 Part of the challenge was that the vocabulary was limited to 348 words with the stipulation that Dr. Seuss pare that down to 250.

 Nine months later, Geisel only used 236 of the original words and completed The Cat in the Hat, which has since captivated children and created tongue twisters for their parents.
 That writing is storytelling, educating, and enchanting.

 All three perspectives can use focused targeted words to tell the story, educate, or enchant.
 I live in the south, so people talk about “open season” or a particular time of the year when hunting is legal.

 We writers are always hunting for just the right combination of words that capture our intent.
 We make an effort to zero in on the targeted words that satisfy our reader’s curiosity, educate or enchant our readers.

-By using the words like hunt, capture, zero in on, and targeted, I have kept the hunting theme going as a play on words.
-This is just one example of using words to convey information, educate or engage the reader.
+By using the words like hunt, capture, zero in on, and targeted; I have kept the hunting theme going as a play on words.
+This play on words is just one example of using phrases to convey information, educate, or engage the reader.

 Regardless of your point of view or perspective, to create well-written articles, writers still need to hone their writing skills.
-Since there are approximately 2 million articles available online each day, every storyteller, teacher and enchanter needs to create articles that are relevant, useful and of interest.
+Since there are approximately 2 million articles available online each day, every storyteller, teacher and enchanter needs to create posts that are relevant, useful, and of interest.